Child and Adolescent Psychiatry Fellowship

 A significant advantage of the first-year fellowship program is the opportunity to follow a select group of patients on an outpatient basis.
 There are ample opportunities to gain experience in acute and longer-term treatment of outpatients.
 Outpatient activities during the first year provide both broad and in-depth experiences with the course of disorders arising in infancy, childhood, and adolescence.

-Fellows have a full day of protected didactic time each week throughout the two-year fellowship.
-Didactic seminars are led by CNMC psychiatry and psychology faculty and selected community psychiatrists, psychologists, and therapists.
+Fellows have 6 to 8 hours of protected didactic time each week throughout the two-year fellowship.
+Didactic seminars are led by Children’s National psychiatry and psychology faculty and selected community psychiatrists, psychologists, and therapists.
 The first year didactic curriculum begins with a summer “crash course” series covering the basics of child and adolescent psychiatry that fellows need to know as they begin their clinical work.
 A core topics series in the first year covers key aspects of childhood psychopathology.
 Seminar series covering important aspects of psychopharmacology, child development, ethical issues, and cultural aspects of psychiatry occur in the first year, and therapy seminar series include family therapy, the use of play in psychiatric treatment and assessment, Cognitive-Behavioral Therapy, and Dialectic Behavior Therapy.
-Fellows also participate in a bimonthly joint case conference with the Adolescent medicine fellows focused on patient-physician relationship issues, a monthly journal club led by faculty from the NIMH, and the weekly departmental Grand Rounds.
+Fellows also participate in a monthly joint case conference with the Adolescent medicine fellows focused on patient-physician relationship issues, a monthly journal club led by faculty from the NIMH, and the weekly departmental Grand Rounds.

 Fellows are assigned two individual supervisors with whom they meet weekly throughout the academic year to discuss cases and career development.
 Every effort is made to match fellows with supervisors with similar interests, as well as to provide supervisors with different perspectives and approaches to patient care and career options.